-Support coaches and other members of the MDT in the development of movement and technical competencies in a chosen sport or activity. discussion of physical findings.
+Support coaches and other members of the MDT in the development of movement and technical competencies in a chosen sport or activity.
 Investigation and management of common sports injuries and medical problems in children and adolescents.

 Issues relating to consent and confidentiality in children and adolescents, including Fraser guidelines and Gillick competency.